springer12/simplisafe-python/README.md

         system.state
         # >>> simplipy.system.SystemStates.away

-        # Return the SimpliSafe identifier for this system:
+        # Return the SimpliSafe™ identifier for this system:
         system.system_id
         # >>> 1234ABCD

-        # Return the SimpliSafe version:
+        # Return the SimpliSafe™ version:
         system.version
         # >>> 2

         # Return a list of events for the system with an optional start timestamp and
         # number of events - omitting these parameters will return all events (max of
-        # 50) stored in SimpliSafe's cloud:
+        # 50) stored in SimpliSafe™'s cloud:
         await system.get_events(from_timestamp=1534035861, num_events=2)
         # >>> return {"numEvents": 2, "lastEventTimestamp": 1534035861, "events": [{...}]}